 Vivado Accelerator Flow

-Developers prefer a traditional HW design flow can generate their PL designs using Vivado.
-In this flow developers start from the Kria SOM starter kit board files in Vivado and implements their own PL design in Vivado to generate a .xsa file and bitstream.
+If you prefer a traditional hardware design flow, you can generate your PL designs using Vivado.
+In this flow, start from the Kria SOM starter kit board files in Vivado, and implement your own PL design in Vivado to generate a .xsa file and bitstream.
 The resulting .xsa file is used to generate the device tree overlay.
-Once the PL design (.bit.bin) and HW/SW interface definition (.dtbo) files are created, they can be copied into the target and managed by dfx-mgr.
+Once the PL design (.bit.bin) and hardware/software interface definition (.dtbo) files are created, you copy them into the target and manage them with dfx-mgr.

 • Assumption: AMD built carrier cards with corresponding SOM Starter Kit board file

-• Input: SOM Starter Kit board files (in Vivado) or Vivado project released with SOM BSP, developer’s own accelerator designs in Vivado
+• Input: SOM Starter Kit board files (in Vivado) or Vivado project released with SOM BSP, your own accelerator designs in Vivado

 • Output: .dtbo, .bit.bin